 Here are some examples of physician fees for common services:

 Office Visit- $ 45.60

 Nursing Home Visit- $ 60.80

-Rabies Injection- $ 12.16
+Flu Shot- $ 12.16

-Appendectomy $ 384.00
+Appendectomy $ 390.00

-Tonsillectomy - Under 16 years - $109.20
+Tonsillectomy - Under 16 years - $146.28

 Some fees can be paid at different rates depending on how they are billed and the time of day.
 For example, some physicians are paid for on-call services, which means they are responsible for providing care to patients in emergency or after-hours situations and receive additional compensation.
 It can also work the other way; a surgeon who starts a procedure and finds a life-threatening condition while the patient is in the operating room typically bills a reduced rate for the additional procedure, because they were also completing another operation at the same time.

-The fact is that physicians are highly mobile professionals who are constantly recruited to go to other jurisdictions.
+Physicians are highly mobile professionals who are constantly recruited to go to other jurisdictions.
 Those coming to or staying in New Brunswick have made a choice to stay in the province for practice, family, or community reasons.
 We need to ensure they have an incentive to stay, but also maintain a strong relationship between doctors and government.